section-engineering-education/engineering-education/git.md

     $ git rm --cached [file_name]

-This would delete the particular file
+This command would delete the particular file.

 ## Commit changes
 This command helps you to record the permanent snapshot in history.
-There are a couple of ways to do it but the better and the quickest way to do is by using the following command.
+There are a couple of ways to do it, but the better and the quickest way to do is by using the following command.

     $ git commit -m "Any comment"